LibrePDF/OpenPDF/openpdf-html/README.md

 ## Features

 - Modern HTML5 support (in progress)
-- Uses neko-htmlunit as HTML parser, which will enable HTML5 parsing: https://github.com/HtmlUnit/htmlunit-neko  (also considering using Jsoup for HTML parsing)
+- Uses neko-htmlunit as HTML parser, which will enable HTML5 parsing: https://github.com/HtmlUnit/htmlunit-neko
+- also considering using Jsoup for HTML parsing: https://jsoup.org/
 - Improved CSS3 compatibility
 - Seamless integration with OpenPDF
 - Modular architecture for easier maintenance and extension